sebastien-gome/sebastien-gome.github.io/index.md

 <div class="feature__item">
   <div class="archive__item">
     <h3> Phase transition to turbulence in shear flows </h3>
-    <p> The ways that turbulence emerges in wall-bounded flows, like pipe or Couette flow, has remained a mystery for more than a century.
-Today, we have evidence that turbulence propagates via a percolation process described by <span class="keyword">universal statistical laws</span>.
+    <p> The conditions for turbulence to emerge in wall-bounded flows, like pipe or Couette flow, have remained a mystery for more than a century.
+Nowadays, we have evidence that turbulence propagates via a percolation process described by <span class="keyword">universal statistical laws</span>.
 Find out more about my works on the transition to turbulence  <a href="/research/#shear" class="keyword">here</a>.
     </p>
   </div>
 </div>